git-moss/DrivenByMossWiki/Installation.md

    * Linux:   `~/Bitwig Studio/Extensions/`
 3. Start Bitwig Studio and open the *Dashboard*.
 Select *Settings* and *Controllers*.
 4. If **Autdetect** is enabled for most of the controllers you automatically get a popup notification.
-5. Alternatively, select **Add controller manually**
+5. Alternatively, select **Add controller manually**.
+In that case note that the extension does not start until you configured the necessary in- and outputs!
-6. See device specific additional installation notes below.

-See the documentation for the specific controllers for further installation instructions.
+See the documentation of the individual controllers for further installation/configuration instructions.